EDUCATION

 If we plot the converted data we get a straight line, as shown below in Figure 2.
 This is known as the "van't Hoff plot".

 Figure 2.
 The "van't Hoff plot" of any substance that has a measurable vapor or sublimation pressure is a straight line in coordinates of absolute pressure logarithm versus inverse absolute temperature.
-This includes water, dry ice, liquid ammonia and metal hydrides.
+This includes water, dry ice, propane and metal hydrides.

 Where R is the universal gas constant, 8.314 Joules per gram-mole of ideal gas per Kelvin.